Necried/ExpenseCalc/README.md

 # ExpenseCalc
 A small side-project calculating monthly expenses
-WARNING: TERMINATE ALL .txt EXPENSE FILES WITH '\n' NEWLINE, SEGMENTATION FAULT MAY OCCUR IF NOT DONE!
+WARNING: DO NOT TERMINATE .txt EXPENSE FILES WITH '\n' NEWLINE, IF NOT SEGMENTATION FAULT MAY OCCUR!
+(Note: Only works on unix text files)